Find Affordable College Courses

 Waco, TX

-Baylor University came in at #6 in this year’s edition of the Most Popular Allied Health Professions Doctor’s Degree Schools ranking.
-Located in the city of Waco, Baylor is a private not-for-profit college with a very large student population.
+Baylor University did quite well in this year’s ranking of the most popular places for allied health professions students to get a doctor’s degree.
+It came in at #6 on the list.
+Located in the midsize city of Waco, Baylor is a private not-for-profit college with a fairly large student population.

 About 16% of the students majoring in allied health at the school are women while 84% are male.